 Equity crowdfunding (“ECF”) is the process whereby the people (the ‘public’) (“Investor”) invests in an early-stage and unlisted company in exchange for shares in a company hosted on an ECF platform (a “company” or “issuer”).
-These investors in turn becomes shareholders in the company, having certain agreed ownership of the company.
+These investors in turn become shareholders in the company, having certain agreed ownership of the company.

-Although investing in an early stage company is very risky, ECF investing also means that you are participating in a company’s journey in an earlier stage.
+Although investing in an early stage company is very risky, ECF investing also means that you are participating in a company’s journey at an earlier stage.
 A famous adage would be, “If you invested RM 10 in Facebook during its seed round, your RM 10 will be worth RM 1 million today!”.
 Though returns from investing in early stage companies can be very rewarding, successful exits can take anywhere from 5 to 10 years.

 Some companies may also choose to reward its early investors through credits, products, or discounts.

+Just like any other investment schemes, there are always risks involved.
 As an investor, you are required to conduct your own independent assessment ofany crowdfunding campaign hosted on Leet Capital.
 While we may have carried out the necessary due diligence as imposed on us by the SC, please take note that you may not be given all the financial, business or other information of the issuers which may or could be relevant for an investment decision.

 Unlike public listed companies, companies hosted on Leet Capital are early to growth stage startups.
 Because of this, investments in these companies can be highly risky.
 In the worst case scenario, you may lose your entire investment.

 A rule of thumb for all investors is that investment in ECF should be diversified to spread risks.
-In other words, you are not advised to put all your investment in ECF campaigns.
+In other words, you are not advised not to put all your investment in ECF campaigns.
 Do not put all your eggs into one basket.

 In the case of any adverse material changes (see more below), these companieswill be required to make it known to the investors.

 For a detailed list of risks in investing in an issuer, please refer to the warning statement (here).